-- a.
-When taking action with excess stock on-order before contract award, materiel managers will: - (1) Promptly request the contracting officer reduce or cancel the order if requirements for items on-order are significantly reduced or eliminated. - (2) Place particular emphasis on validating requirements data. - (3) Address security assistance and government furnished property requirements, if any. - (4) Conduct an audit according to the parameters in Section 49.107 of the FAR for contract actions involving a settlement of \$100,000 or more. - (5) Pursue follow up action on all requests for order reduction or cancellation within 20 calendar days to ensure that contract award quantities show reductions in requirements or cancellation, as appropriate. - b.
-When taking action with excess stock on-order that are on an awarded contract, materiel managers will: - (1) Not pursue a termination action if the undelivered balance of the contract is less than \$5,000, in accordance with Paragraph (c) of Section 49.101 of the FAR. - (2) If the undelivered balance of the contract is \$5,000 or more, promptly request a contract termination action if a termination action is cost-effective and in the best interest of the U.S. Government. - (3) Base cost effectiveness on an economic methodology (e.g., an economic termination model) that compares the cost to complete the contract and hold items on-hand against the cost to terminate the same items from contract plus potential re-procurement costs.
+a.
+When taking action with excess stock on-order before contract award, materiel managers will:

+(1) Promptly request the contracting officer reduce or cancel the order if requirements for items on-order are significantly reduced or eliminated.

+(2) Place particular emphasis on validating requirements data.

+(3) Address security assistance and government furnished property requirements, if any.

+(4) Conduct an audit according to the parameters in Section 49.107 of the FAR for contract actions involving a settlement of \$100,000 or more.

+(5) Pursue follow up action on all requests for order reduction or cancellation within 20 calendar days to ensure that contract award quantities show reductions in requirements or cancellation, as appropriate.

+b.
+When taking action with excess stock on-order that are on an awarded contract, materiel managers will:

+(1) Not pursue a termination action if the undelivered balance of the contract is less than \$5,000, in accordance with Paragraph (c) of Section 49.101 of the FAR.

+(2) If the undelivered balance of the contract is \$5,000 or more, promptly request a contract termination action if a termination action is cost-effective and in the best interest of the U.S. Government.

+(3) Base cost effectiveness on an economic methodology (e.g., an economic termination model) that compares the cost to complete the contract and hold items on-hand against the cost to terminate the same items from contract plus potential re-procurement costs.

-- (a) Materiel managers will use an economic methodology that considers these specific factors: - 1.
-Estimated Completion Costs, accounting for the cost to complete the contract, including undelivered material costs and holding costs (e.g., storage and interest). - 2.
-Estimated Termination Costs, including termination costs, administrative costs, and contractor fees, plus re-procurement costs, if applicable.
+(a) Materiel managers will use an economic methodology that considers these specific factors:

+1. Estimated Completion Costs, accounting for the cost to complete the contract, including undelivered materiel costs and holding costs (e.g., storage and interest).

+2. Estimated Termination Costs, including termination costs, administrative costs, and contractor fees, plus re-procurement costs, if applicable.
 Materiel mangers should obtain estimated termination costs in a timely manner, within 21 calendar days of a request for termination action.
-If materiel mangers cannot obtain termination costs in a timely manner, use termination cost models to determine an estimate. - 3.
+If materiel mangers cannot obtain termination costs in a timely manner, use termination cost models to determine an estimate.

+$\underline{3}$ .
 Weapon System Life Cycle.
-Materiel managers will make appropriate proportion adjustments to the future requirements for items when weapon systems are in production and deployment, or disposal phases. - 4.
+Materiel managers will make appropriate proportion adjustments to the future requirements for items when weapon systems are in production and deployment, or disposal phases.

+$\underline{4}$ .
 Item Life Cycle.
-Materiel managers will make appropriate proportion adjustments based on the life cycle stage, e.g., if an item is introduced to the DoD supply chain or reaching end of life. - (b) Every 3 years, the DoD Components will validate their economic termination model using the checklist in Table 1.
+Materiel managers will make appropriate proportion adjustments based on the life cycle stage, e.g., if an item is introduced to the DoD supply chain or reaching end of life.

+(b) Every 3 years, the DoD Components will validate their economic termination model using the checklist in Table 1.
 DoD Components should consider changes to their economic termination model if the response to the any of assessment criteria in Table 1 is "no."

+Category Assessment Criteria Does the estimated procurement cost include the cost of the undelivered materiel, the cost of receipt, and the cost of storing the received materiel until it is depleted by demand?
+Cost Factors Does the estimated cost to terminate the order include the administrative settlement costs and contractor termination fees, the cost to complete any remaining order, and the future cost of repurchasing the assets, if applicable?
+Is the estimate of the value of storage costs based on historical costs and cost growth?
+Are termination fees known or estimated with a high degree of confidence in advance of settlement?
+Are potential repurchase costs (i.e., the administrative costs of a procurement plus the future cost of the materiel) in the economic termination model up-to-date and estimated with a high degree of confidence?